The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 If the business has agreed with its customer to issue self-billed invoices then they must ensure that the relevant conditions are met.
 More information can be found in the Self-billing guidance note.

-It is necessary, even for business signed up for MTD to ensure that transactions are accurately recorded in their books and records and for all information that
+It is necessary, even for business signed up for MTD to ensure that transactions are accurately recorded in their books and records and

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.